14 Mach Number & Reynolds Number

 • Do some research to determine the likely range of Mach and Reynolds numbers encountered by a rocket as it leaves the Earth’s atmosphere.

 • Study the image below, which is a schlieren flow visualization image of what is produced when a bullet is fired from a gun.
 What is the approximate flight Mach number of the bullet?
-Can explain the origin of the other (circular) waves?
+Can you explain the origin of the other (circular) waves?

 Additional Online Resources